AlexiaJM/Deep-learning-with-cats/README.md

   * use **WGAN-IP** (In progress)
 * Various/Others
   * Preprocess cat images so we get aligned cat faces for much better GAN convergence (Done)
+  * Separate cats by size to be better able to generate cats of certain sizes (Done)
   * Fix DCGAN models so that they can adapt to different input image sizes (Done)
   * Keeping log for TensorBoard (Done)
   * Automatic folder setup (Done)